 - Study Skills (G503-08).
-This course develops skills necessary to make the most of the opportunity to study including time management, note-taking, summarising reading, and essay and exam writing. - Keyboarding (G504-04).
+This course teaches methods that students can use to maximise the opportunity to study.
+These include methods of self-directed learning, including note-taking, identifying and mastering key concepts, and essay and exam writing.
+The course also helps students to build a foundation of balance in their lives socially, spiritually, physically, and emotionally and teaches ways to integrate study into this balance. - Keyboarding (G504-04).
 This course enables students to type proficiently on a computer keyboard. - Computing (G505-08).
 This course trains students in the use of software relevant to their studies.
 It focusses particularly on the use of Microsoft Word.
 The use of internet browsers, emails and Moodle platform is also covered. - Marriage and Family (G506-08).
 This course introduces students to Biblical principles of marriage, family life and raising children.
 A separate class is provided for single students, which includes living as a single and finding a partner.